 How does it work?

-The setup consists of a long metal tube with tiny holes drilled along the top at half inch intervals.
+The setup consists of a long metal tube with tiny holes drilled along the top at regular intervals.
 On one end of the pipe is a speaker, and on the other end is a tube connected to a propane tank.
 The whole experiment is airtight, except of course for the tiny holes on the top.

 When the propane is turned on, the gas is forced out of the holes.
 These holes are then lit, which produces tiny little flames along the top of the pipe.
 Then, music or some sort of sound is produced by the speaker, sending sound waves down the pipe.
 These sound waves cause vibrations in the gas, and because the gas has no other exit, it flows out of the tiny holes at greater volumes then the holes with little to no vibrations.